PraderioM/opal-bulk-marking/README.md

 * **selectable**: Allows you to select all marked submissions that you wish to upload to Opal.
 These submissions should be named either as '\<student_id>\_\<grade>.pdf' or as '\<surname>\_\<name>\_\<grade>.pdf'.
 Notice how file names following these conventions can be obtained by adding the suffix '\_\<grade>' at the end of the files downloaded using the [bulk download function](#subsec_download).
 Here '\<grade>' represents the grade assigned to the submission and can be written using either of the following 2 conventions:
     * *\<integer>*: A positive integer representing the grade.
 For example the grade '7.0' would be written simply as '7' using this convention.
     * *\<integer>_\<decimals>*: A positive integer representing the integer part of a number followed by an underscore followed by a positive integer representing the decimal part of a number.
 For example the grade '7.5' can be written as '7_4' using this convention.
 * **Start upload**: Starts the uploading of all selected files.
 More precisely opal-bulk-marking will use the name of each of the selected files in order to obtain a grade and a student.
-It will then look for that student in the list of all available students and upload the marked submission (renamed to 'marked_submission.pdf') to its page.
+It will then look for that student in the list of all available students and upload the marked submission (renamed to 'marked_submission.pdf') to its page FEATURE NOT AVAILABLE IN THE CURRENT VERSION.
 While doing so it will also store in the student's page the grade associated to this submission.
 Before starting the upload process opal-bulk-marking will show you a pop-up listing any error it might encounter (i.e. unrecognized naming conventions or non found students) and showing you the list of all students and grades that it successfully identified.
 The upload process will start only after you confirm the showed grades are the ones you want to upload.
 * **Help**: Shows a pop up with minimal instructions on how to use the bulk upload function of opal-bulk-marking.
 * **Back**: Goes back to the [main page](#subsec_main).

-**IMPORTANT**: During the upload process opal-bulk-marking will change the page several times as it iterates over all students whose marked submission are being uploaded.
-You should NOT interact with the page during this process as it might lead to failure uploading some marked submission.
-Opal-bulk-marking will however NEVER incorrectly assign a grade or a file.

-**IMPORTANT**: If the uploading process is stopped halfway through (for example by closing the tab) opal-bulk-marking will notify you of a non completed upload next time you use it and allow you to resume it from where it was stopped.

-**IMPORTANT**: Beware that opal-bulk-marking is still in its early stages of development and it was not possible to run extensive tests of the upload process.
-It is therefore possible that some of the selected files will not be uploaded and the user is asked to double check that all grades have been uploaded once the uploading process is completed.
+**IMPORTANT**: Beware that opal-bulk-marking is still in its early stages of development and the current version fails to upload the the marked files.
+It is however capable of storing the grades.

 ## Requirements
 * Firefox browser.